chrstnmrys/-MeXE402_Midterm_AdanCarlKenneth_RayosChristineMae/README.md

 ![image](https://github.com/user-attachments/assets/ad361706-482d-48cf-8549-90f1b5f1edab)

--In summary the y_pred values and y_test values are close to each other, it means that the model's prediction is accurate.
+- In summary the y_pred values and y_test values are close to each other, it means that the model's prediction is accurate.

 Interpretation